Cultural property exhibition: Considerations

 When an object is chosen for exhibit one must have an understanding of the nature of the material, its condition, and the types of deterioration to which the object is susceptible.
-Collections personnel and registrars work closely with developers and content specialists to select objects at a project’s onset, and then work with production specialists for determining proper conditions for display, such as light levels, humidity concerns and mount making.
+Collections personnel and registrars work closely with developers and content specialists to select objects at a project's onset, and then work with production specialists for determining proper conditions for display, such as light levels, humidity concerns and mount making.
 The registrar will research the object's file for any condition history, and a current condition report will be done to make an assessment if the object is capable of withstanding display.
 Because of exhibition inclusion, the object may be handled, moved, exposed to direct lighting, and experience fluctuations in temperature and humidity.
 All of these factors are agents of deterioration, making the assessment of the object's condition prior to exhibit very important.

-In-House Exhibition or A Loan
+In-house exhibition or loan

 The exhibition can take place in the same organization that houses the object, at another institution, or many locations as with a traveling exhibition.
 The process for in-house exhibitions begins in a similar fashion as a loan.
 An object list is decided upon and the status of each object must be researched for location and condition.
 The object's exhibit history is a factor worth consideration when understanding its condition.
 Recent display and exposure to light may require the object to rest in storage for a period before allowing it to be exhibited again.
 The preparation for a loan gets more extensive with insurance, loan contracts, couriers and considerations for travel.
 The object needs to be packed and crated with the object's specific requirements, such as thermal insulation, waterproofing, reusable closure systems, or travel frames.
 The size of an object's crate will need to be considered for entrance and exit into buildings.
 Exhibition loans have more variables that come into play than with in-house exhibitions, so consultation with a registrar or curator is optimal for individual collectors.

-Safety and Security
+Safety and security

 The safety of all objects in a collection should always be at the forefront of decision making.
 Human negligence is the largest factor in harm done to collections.
 The many types of objects in a collection require various handling procedures.
 Yet all objects have some handling rules in common: prepare yourself, do not rush, plan ahead, and think through the procedures before laying a hand on any object.
 Security is an important aspect of exhibition development that works to keep cultural heritage objects safe.
 Security measures can involve locking cases, adding weight or fasteners in a display case to prevent tipping, a security system, and having guards or staff members in the exhibition space.